- The Relentless Growth of Phishing Attacks

 The 2017 Anti-Phishing Working Group report says that people are often fooled by URL shorteners – which hide the destination domain – or by brand names inserted in the URL.
 Here is an example of a suspicious link:

 Content injection is a type of phishing attack where the attackers use a set of macro codes to create an infected email attachment or a visual content.
 Clicking on this attachment will either lead the victim to a phishing page or result in the download of a malware from a remote server.

 6. Man-in-the-middle attack

 Here is an example of a phishing attack that came to light in Europe.
 The attackers used sophisticated techniques to intercept corporate email communications and made payment requests.

-1. Use spam filter for Gmail and Office 365/Outlook
+1. Use spam filter for Gmail and Microsoft 365/Outlook

 Here is how you can configure the spam filter settings for Gmail: